Try These 12 Vegan Substitutes for Milk, Meat & More

 Plant-based alternatives are an opportunity to get creative and learn new ways of cooking, baking and preparing food.
 And the more you learn and experiment with vegan friendly substitutes, the bolder you can get with plant-based swaps.
 Enjoy the versatility and adaptability of plant-based ingredients and combine your love of creating with new and interesting foods.

 Play around with plant-based ingredients in your kitchen.
 Check out more ways to be environmentally conscious by reading about Root to Stem Cooking, and master your next meatless masterpiece while learning more about the many benefits of plant-based cooking outside the kitchen.
 Every passionate home cook knows the magic is in the making, so on your next hunt for the best vegan substitute, don’t underestimate the power of the perfect kitchen tools and appliances.

-Easily mix up delicious coconut milk smoothies or homemade aquafaba whipped cream with a KitchenAid® hand bender that dips into cups, bowls and pots for quick blending.
+Easily mix up delicious coconut milk smoothies, vegan queso or homemade aquafaba whipped cream with a KitchenAid® hand bender that dips into cups, bowls and pots for quick blending.
 Tasks like scrambling tofu or shredding jackfruit are also a breeze using a KitchenAid® hand mixer.